WallStFam/gas-optimization/Article.md

 First mints are normally more expensive because there are variables that change from zero to non-zero which in Solidity is very expensive.

-Given a variables this is the cost of setting it from 'zero to non-zero', from 'non-zero to non-zero' and 'from non-zero to zero':
+Given a variable, this is the cost of setting it from 'zero to non-zero', from 'non-zero to non-zero' and 'from non-zero to zero':

 |                           | Gas cost |
 | ------------------------- | --------: |